Lyme Treatment Risks: Antibiotics vs. Chronic Illness

 Making Lyme Treatment Safer

-A safer approach to treating Lyme disease doesn’t mean avoiding antibiotics.
-It means using them wisely.
+A safer approach does not mean avoiding treatment—it means using it thoughtfully.

 Clinical Takeaway: